-Due to Arizona's unique climate, ADEQ has reduced the monitoring frequency to one time each wet season, for a total of two samples a year for the following analytical monitoring requirements:
+Due to Arizona's unique climate, ADEQ continues to set the monitoring frequency to one time each wet season, for a total of two samples a year for the following analytical monitoring requirements:

-- · Routine monitoring for select industrial dischargers, and - Special waters monitoring (impaired waters, not-attaining waters, and Outstanding Arizona Waters).
+- Routine monitoring for select industrial dischargers, and - Special waters monitoring (impaired waters, not-attaining waters, and Outstanding Arizona Waters).

-ADEQ's 2019 MSGP aims to promote timely response to evaluate control measures and the discharge of pollutants that may impact human health or the environment.
+ADEQ continues to implement Arizona Surface Water Quality Standard derived action levels in the 2024 MSGP.
+ADEQ's 2024 MSGP implements Additional Implementation Measures (AIM) to promote timely response to evaluate control measures and the discharge of pollutants that may impact human health or the environment.